cll-mods/zm-t6-deathmachine/README.md

 # BO2 Deathmachine Power Up Mod

-**Hello all!**

-Today I am releasing a BO2 Deathmachine Power Up Mod!
+BO2 Deathmachine Power Up Mod!

 *Note: This was made for people to add to their mods, but I have still given out a mod if you'd like to try it out*